The White Lotus star Theo James says his nude scene was toned down

 The White Lotus star Theo James has revealed that his nude scene was initially going to be “more graphic.”

-Joining the hit HBO show for season 2, which swaps Maui for Sicily, James stars as Cameron Babcock in Mike White’s The White Lotus, and he’s made a big impression on fans with a full-frontal nude scene.
+Joining the hit HBO show for season 2, which swaps Maui for Sicily, James stars as Cameron Babcock in Mike White’s The White Lotus, and he’s made a big impression on fans with an exposing side-view.

 According to James, the scene in question, which has already caused quite the stir on social media, had a version that was too revealing to show on TV so they had to shoot a more “subtle” edit.